Pulse Life Advocates is at the state capitol, relentlessly advocating for the protection of all life in our laws.

 Session Updates

-The second funnel is April 4, and bills must go through one chamber and out of committee in the other chamber to move forward.
+The second funnel was April 4, and bills must go through one chamber and out of committee in the other chamber to move forward.

 HF391/SF175 Prenatal Human Development Education- This bill provides that fetal development related to pregnancy be taught in the human growth and development curriculum for all schools in Iowa.
 Currently there are two versions of this bill, and both have survived the funnel.
 Pulse prefers the Senate version of this bill because it requires this curriculum to be taught from 4th-12th grade.
-The Senate has passed this bill, and the House version is eligible for debate, but each chamber must decide on one version to move forward with.
+The Senate has passed this bill, and the House version is eligible for debate.
+The two chambers have agreed on a compromise and a bill will move forward this session.

 Additional bills that Pulse supported:

 HF 571/SF220-Heath Care Conscience Protections- A bill to protect medical practitioners to exercise their conscience related to conducting medical procedures.
-This bill has passed sub and committee on the Senate and House and is eligible for debate in both chambers.
+This bill has passed sub and committee in both chambers.
+It passed in full debate in the House 64-32.
+It is eligible for debate in Senate.

 - June 24, in Dobbs v.
 Jackson we overturned federal abortion law.